 The weakest way to start your cover letter is with “To Whom It May Concern.”
-This vague, antiquated phrase causes a hiring manager to ask, “Does this really concern me?” – at which point your letter will pale compared to all the more real, urgent concerns on their desk.
+This vague, antiquated phrase causes a hiring manager to ask, “Does this really concern me?” – at which point your letter will pale compared to all the more urgent matters on their desk.

-Fortunately, it’s easy to avoid using “To Whom It May Concern” as your cover letter intro.
-The following alternatives will show you how to address your target audience in a robust, more confident tone.
+Fortunately, it’s easy to avoid “To Whom It May Concern” as your salutation.
+See how to address your recipient more clearly and confidently.

-As a first step, replace “To Whom It May Concern” with the more straightforward “Dear Hiring Manager.”
-Consider this phrase your new default for those rare cases where you genuinely don’t know anything about your addressee or the hiring organization.
-But also consider it a foundation on which you can and should put other details often revealed by the job posting.
+First, replace “To Whom It May Concern” with the more straightforward “Dear Hiring Manager.”
+Consider this phrase your new default for those rare cases where you don’t know anything about your addressee or the hiring organization.
+But also view it as a foundation on which it’s important to put other details revealed by the job posting.

-Here are the five most common types of information you can find in a job posting, along with tips and examples for adding them to the “Dear Hiring Manager” template.
+Here are the five most common types of information you can find in a job posting, along with tips for adding them to “Dear Hiring Manager.”

-Most job postings specify the hiring company’s name.
-In these cases, you can simply place it in front of “Hiring Manager.”
+Most job postings specify the hiring company.
+In these cases, simply place it before “Hiring Manager.”

 Template